anyscale/academy/README.md

 We recommend using [Anaconda](https://www.anaconda.com/), especially if you do lots of Python development and you need to define different environments for different projects.
 However, Anaconda isn't required.

 To install Anaconda, follow the instructions [here](https://www.anaconda.com/distribution/).
-Then run the following Pip command to install the other dependencies, including Ray:
+Then run the following `conda` command to install the other dependencies, including Ray, followed by the `jupyter` commands to set up graphing libraries in Jupyter Lab.
+You will need an Internet connection and they will take a while to finish:

 ```
 conda env create -f environment.yml
+jupyter labextension install @jupyter-widgets/jupyterlab-manager
+jupyter labextension install @bokeh/jupyter_bokeh
 ```

 This creates an environment with the name `anyscale-academy`.
 Use the following command to activate it: